jtprince/portfolio/code_examples.md

 I've written dozens of packages (many quite extensive) for different languages (e.g., Ruby and Python) and hundreds of scripts.
 Most of them can be found at [my github page](https://github.com/jtprince) or [my lab's github page](https://github.com/princelab).

 Like any programmer, I can almost always critique (and hopefully improve) my own code.
 Some of the code below is very clean, modular, single-purpose code with good names.
 Some of it could be improved (mainly shorter methods with more single-purpose per method).
-In general, a strive to write "clean code", using such principles discussed by ["Uncle Bob"](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882).
+In general, I strive to write "clean code", especially using the principles discussed by ["Uncle Bob"](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882).

 Click on the topic heading to be taken directly to code (where available).
 The projects are roughly sorted from small, simple and generic to large, complex, and fairly specific/technical.

 ### [Django-gtin-fields](https://github.com/CruxConnect/django-gtin-fields)

 I've written a ton of python code for Doba and CruxConnect over the past 4.5 years, but almost all of it is proprietary.
-I was given permission to open-source this package, which is solid, thought fairly unexciting python/django code.
+I was given permission to open-source this package, which is solid, though fairly unexciting python/django code.

-Interesting features: concise/readable UPCA -> UPCE conversion that improve upon existing implementations.
+Interesting features: concise/readable UPCA -> UPCE conversion that improves somewhat upon existing implementations.

 * [validators.py](https://github.com/CruxConnect/django-gtin-fields/blob/master/gtin_fields/validators.py)
 * [converters.py](https://github.com/CruxConnect/django-gtin-fields/blob/master/gtin_fields/converters.py)